Draba reptans (Creeping Whitlow-Grass) - photos and description

 Abundance: Rare, ranked as an S3 (as of 2021) by the Saskatchewan Conservation Data Centre.

-When and where photographed: The above photos where taken May 2nd, small area of open soil on prairie hillside, south facing slope, Souris River valley, about 200 km southeast of our home in Regina, SK.
+When and where photographed: The above photos where taken April 390h, May 2nd and May 12th, small areas of open soil on prairie hillside, south facing slope, Souris River valley, about 200 km southeast of our home in Regina, SK.